Mutiny on the Bounty (1962 film): Under Carol Reed

-Lewis Milestone
+Under Lewis Milestone

 Reed was replaced by Lewis Milestone, in what turned out to be his last job at directing a theatrical film.
 "Reed was used to making his own pictures", said Milestone.
 "He was not used to producer, studio and star interference.
 But those of us who have been around Hollywood are like alley cats.
 We know this style.
 We know how to survive."

 Milestone later said, "I felt it would be an easy assignment because they'd been on it for months and there surely couldn't be much left to do."
 However, Milestone then discovered that only one seven-minute scene (Bligh giving instructions about obtaining breadfruit) had been completed.

 In March 1961, filming resumed at MGM studios in Culver City.
 Milestone said that for his first two weeks on the film "Brando behaved himself and I got a lot of stuff done", such as the arrival of the Bounty at Tahiti.
 The director says he "got on beautifully with" the British actors.
 "They were real human beings and I had a lot of fun."

 Milestone says "the trouble started" after the first two weeks.
 He summarised the cause: "The producer made a number of promises to Marlon Brando which he couldn't keep.
 It was an impossible situation because, right or wrong, the man simply took charge of everything.
 You had the option of sitting and watching him or turning your back on him.
 Neither the producers nor I could do anything about it."

 The unit returned to Tahiti in April 1961.
 Filming was plagued by bad weather and continuing script problems.
 Richard Harris clashed with Brando, and Brando was frequently late to set and difficult while filming.